Kate Kelly (sister of Ned Kelly): The Fitzpatrick incident

+The day before his execution, Kelly had a photograph taken for his family.
+His mother, Ellen Kelly, was also being held at Melbourne Gaol at the time, serving a three-years sentence connected with the Fitzpatrick incident.
+She was allowed to see him shortly before his execution.
+According to one contemporary account, she told him, "Mind you die like a Kelly", although later account give slightly different versions of her words.

 Kelly present at the Kelly home, with the Fitzpatrick assault upon her aged 14, being the catalyst for the escalation of poisonous police vendettas.
 Police/ex-convicts were used to acting with impunity.
 Kate had tried to seek justice for her outlawed brothers, suffered repeated incidents of police harassment and brutality at her home while her mother was in prison serving a lengthy-term, she sought Ned's clemency in a public campaign in Melbourne, to no avail, and was clearly mentally and physically exhausted by the end of 1880.
 An expert horsewoman and possessed of a singular style and presence, the young Kate Kelly then confronted the rest of her life, aged 17.

 After Ned's execution in November 1880, Kelly and her brother Jim toured Victoria and NSW showing what newspapers of the day called "an exhibition of relics of the oppression conflicts".
 They gave several presentations to packed crowds until the police stopped them.
-Any potential public movement for accountability and justice had to be nipped in the bud.